-To ensure that Officers are holding each other accountable. the Department has a Duty to Intervene Policy which requires officers to intervene and / or report misconduct which they witness.
+To ensure that Officers are holding each other accountable, the Department has a Duty to Intervene Policy which requires officers to intervene and / or report misconduct which they witness.
 This additional level of accountability is designed to ensure that all officers abide by the standards set forth by policy, rules and regulations, legal standards, and administrative expectations.
 In notable cases in which misconduct is alleged, the Department will conduct a full and impartial investigation and immediately share that with the Mayor's office.
-If it is believed that an outside entity would be more appropriate to conduct the investigation, then the matter will be referred to the Community Police Board, the Attorney General's Office, or another Department.
-In any incident in which there is an officer-involved-shooting, the District Attorney and subsequently the Attorney General's Office will be notified to review the incident.
+If it is believed that an outside entity would be more appropriate to conduct the investigation, then the matter will be referred to the Community Police Board, the Attorney General's Office, is an officer-involved-shooting, the District Attorney and subsequently the Attorney General's Office will be notified to review the incident.